If your insurance covers ORILISSA, then most likely, it'll lower the cost of your prescription.

-*9 of the 10 largest national commercial insurance plans cover ORILISSA as of April 2019.
-Patient out-of-pocket varies by plan and insurance type.
+*9 out of 10 of the largest national commercial insurance plans cover ORILISSA as of April 2019.
+Patient out-of-pocket cost varies by plan and insurance type.
 Information subject to change.

-First, there’s a form that typically asks your doctor for information like your diagnosis, treatment history, and any current medications you’re on.
+First, there’s a form that typically asks your gynecologist for information like your diagnosis, treatment history, and any current medications you’re on.

-Your doctor submits this form to your insurance company.
+Your gynecologist submits this form to your insurance company.

-Next, your insurance company will review the form and let your doctor know if the medication is covered.
+Next, your insurance company will review the form and let your gynecologist know if the medication is covered.

 If your medication is approved, your insurance company will help pay for some of the costs of your prescription.

-If it gets denied, your doctor may be able to submit an appeal.
+If it gets denied, your gynecologist may be able to submit an appeal.

 †Most insurance plans require a Prior Authorization for ORILISSA.